 Interpid a program focused on modern astrology.
 It runs on both Mac and Windows The price is $175.

 Kairon – a modest software, for Macs.
-The price is € 100 for a full professional licence with full ACS atlas.
+The price is € 100 for a full professional license with full ACS atlas.

 Kepler – a very good program with many important features.
 It provides very complex astrological reports that can be used commercially.